 Dr. Scholl’s Moleskin Plus Padding.
 Used to help feet from long walks.

 Blue Latex Gloves.
 Prevents contamination from body fluids.
 My family doesn’t have any blood-borne diseases, but gloves are available should I need to treat a stranger or a stranger is treating me.

 Braunamid Suture and Needle (3).
 Ready-to-go sutures for sewing up a deep cut.
 Available from Amazon or a veterinarian supply store.

 Leatherman.
 Used to grip the suture needle.
 Also used to remove cholla spines and toenails.
 Can be used to cut gauze.
 Many uses.

 Feminine Pads and Tampons.
 These are great at absorbing blood.
-May be used for intended purpose, but are included in the kit only for their superior blood absorbing properties.
+May be used for the intended purpose but are included in the kit only for their superior blood-absorbing properties.

 Cotton Balls and Cotton Swabs.
 General cleaning of wounds.

 Alcohol Pads.
 Cleaning tools and skin around wounds.
 May be used inside a wound if you want to really torture your patient.

 Roll of Cotton.
 Used to absorb blood or hold bandages onto a limb.